bofrede/django-bootstrap-rm/README.md

 `docker -v`

 [docker-compose](https://docs.docker.com/compose/) will be required to launch multiple containers at the same time.
-Check for the proper installation instractinos here https://docs.docker.com/compose/install/
+Check for the proper installation instructions here https://docs.docker.com/compose/install/

 `docker-compose -v`